 In 2019 at Europe’s highest open-air theatre - 2,600 metres above sea level – were be producing a theatre show for the third year running.
 The play was called: “MATTERHORN: NO LADIES PLEASE”.
 The open-air theatre at Riffelberg above Zermatt seated 700 people and the Matterhorn is an integral part of the backdrop.
 The theatre can easily be reached in 20 minutes with the Gornergrat railway from Zermatt.

 The play will be spoken in Valais dialect, German and English and is therefore accessible to an international audience.

 The play, written by Livia Anne Richard, runs every Thursday to Sunday in July and August 2019.
 Tickets and vouchers for the story of Lucy Walker are on sale here.
-Book your trip to the Gornergrat for aditionnal CHF 30.
+Book your trip to the Gornergrat for aditionnal from CHF 15.

 |Duration||90 minutes, without break|